LGBTQ rights in Fiji: Recognition of same-sex relationships

 Fijian-New Zealand based activist, Shaneel Lal has called for the Fijian government to allow same-sex marriage.
-Former President of Ireland Mary Robinson has also called on the Pacific leaders including Fiji to decriminalize homosexuality.
+Former President of Ireland Mary Robinson has also called on the Pacific leaders to decriminalise homosexuality.

-In 2022, former Director of Human Rights and University of Fiji’s Dean of Justice Professor Shaista Shameem stated that the Marriage Act which limits the union of two people to only between a male and a female can be contested in courts.
+In 2022, former Director of Human Rights and University of Fiji's Dean of Justice Professor Shaista Shameem stated that the Marriage Act which limits the union of two people to only between a male and a female can be contested in courts.
 In response, Director of the Fiji Human Rights and Anti-Discrimination Commission Ashwin Raj said that "the issues are far more complex and the Fijian Constitution provides fertile ground for developing jurisprudence".
 He also added that the priority first is to address the violence and discrimination faced by the LGBTQ community.
-Leaders of the People's Alliance Party and the National Federation Party evaded questions regarding the legalization of same-sex marriage.
-Instead both leaders responded that they would respect the rights of every citizen.
+Leaders of the People's Alliance Party and the National Federation Party evaded questions regarding the legalisation of same-sex marriage.
+Instead, both leaders responded that they would respect the rights of every citizen.
 Sitiveni Rabuka added that "marriage in Fiji is governed by the Marriage Act" and until that changes, it is up to the government to change it.